 In a time when technology has brought everyone instantly together, sometimes it also seems to isolate and remove survivors of trauma from connecting to others.
 What we seek to do is bring back a little of the magic in getting surprise mail that seeks to support and encourage.

-In every envelope there is an anonymous, handwritten note from someone who cares, along with resources, freebies and the hope for a better day.
+In every envelope we send out in the world, there is an anonymous, handwritten note from someone who cares, along with mental health resources, freebies and the hope for a better day.

 Past Cards by Volunteers Like You: